stepien-lab/glioma-Tcell-MDSC-treatment/README.md

 + [filename.m](filename.m): run this program to solve the model equations

 ## Description of Folders
-+ [Optimal Control](Optimal Control): Code to create Figures... in the paper
++ [glioma-Tcell-MDSC-treatment/Optimal Control](Optimal Control): Code to create Figures... in the paper
-+ [Parameter Identifiability](Parameter Identifiability): Code to create Figures... in the paper
++ [stepien-lab/glioma-Tcell-MDSC-treatment/Parameter Identifiability](Parameter Identifiability): Code to create Figures... in the paper
 + [foldername](foldername): Code to create Figures... in the paper

 ## Lead Developer